Philadelphia Phillies vs New York Mets Odds, Spread, and Totals

 Phillies vs Mets Betting Trends

-- The UNDER is 23-15 when New York enters the game as an underdog.
+- The over is 18-15-3 when New York plays an NL East opponent.

 Phillies vs Mets Injury Reports